FAQs

 Sensitivity (Gain)

 A receiver setting that controls how much signal is detected during locating.
-Increasing sensitivity (gain) allows detection of weak or distant signals, while decreasing it prevents overload or “saturation” near strong signals.
-Proper sensitivity adjustment is critical for pinpointing, balancing signals, and avoiding false positives in crowded areas.
-Many Pipehorn locators use an audible pitch-change system for intuitive sensitivity control.
+Increasing sensitivity (gain) allows detection of weak or deeper signals, while decreasing it prevents overload or “saturation” near strong signals.
+Proper sensitivity adjustment is critical for pinpointing, balancing signals, and avoiding confusion in crowded areas.
+Many Pipehorn locators allow manual adjustment of sensitivity helping you navigate stubborn locate scenarios.

 Read Proper Pinpointing Guide